Dmgvol/UE_Modding/ExpertModding/UEClasses.md

 # Creating Classes based on UHT Headers
-Once we have UHT header, we can use them to construct relevant classes in our UE project and then use those classes, variables, methods and data objects in our blueprint mods.
+Once we have UHT headers, we can use them to construct relevant classes in our UE project and then use those classes, variables, methods and data objects in our blueprint mods.

 > [!NOTE]
 > This guide won't cover all cases, only a basic example of a single class, variable and method.

-For this example, I will be making a mod for [Trepang2](https://store.steampowered.com/app/1164940/Trepang2/) where player health regenerates if an enemy execution montage is done while player health is below 25%. <br>
+For this example, I will be making a mod for [Trepang2](https://store.steampowered.com/app/1164940/Trepang2/) where player regenerates 25% health on enemy execution.<br>
-Similar to Doom, where the player regen health on enemy execution.
+Similar to Doom, where the player regenerates health on enemy execution.

 ## Research
-First thing we need to do is identify the used class and the methods/variable that we will use for our mod.
+First thing we need to do is identify the used class and the methods and/or variables that we will use for our mod.

 ![](/Media/Headers/1.png)